khushalragit/S-Mart-Sales-Dashboard/README.md

 # S-Mart-Sales-Dashboard
-Sales Dashboard for Profit and it is created  in Excel
+Sales Dashboard to check annual profit and sales
+It is created  in Excel